moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ---
 title: Deploy Smart Contracts with Remix
-description: Learn how to use one of the most popular Ethereum developer tools, the Remix IDE, to interact with your Tanssi EVM ContainerChain.
+description: Learn how to use one of the most popular Ethereum developer tools, the Remix IDE, to interact with your Tanssi EVM Appchain.
 ---

-# Using Remix to Deploy to Your Tanssi EVM ContainerChain
+# Using Remix to Deploy to Your Tanssi EVM Appchain

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/vSc80mg_L9E?si=qnIXJ6wL0iKU3mU1' frameborder='0' allowfullscreen></iframe></div>
 <style>.caption { font-family: Open Sans, sans-serif; font-size: 0.9em; color: rgba(170, 170, 170, 1); font-style: italic; letter-spacing: 0px; position: relative;}</style>

 ## Introduction {: #introduction }

-Developers building dApps on top of Tanssi EVM ContainerChains can use [Remix](https://remix.ethereum.org/){target=\_blank}, one of the most popular Ethereum development environments, to build, compile, and deploy their smart contracts.
-Remix can be used with any EVM ContainerChain, thanks to the seamless compatibility of Tanssi EVM ContainerChains.
+Developers building dApps on top of Tanssi EVM Appchains can use [Remix](https://remix.ethereum.org/){target=\_blank}, one of the most popular Ethereum development environments, to build, compile, and deploy their smart contracts.
+Remix can be used with any EVM Appchain, thanks to the seamless compatibility of Tanssi EVM Appchains.

 This guide walks through the process of creating and deploying a Solidity-based smart contract to the Tanssi Dancebox TestNet using the Remix IDE.
-This guide can be adapted for your own Tanssi EVM ContainerChain by simply adding the RPC URL of your ContainerChain to your EVM Wallet and switching networks to it.
+This guide can be adapted for your own Tanssi EVM Appchain by simply adding the RPC URL of your Appchain to your EVM Wallet and switching networks to it.

 ## Checking Prerequisites {: #checking-prerequisites }

-For the purposes of this guide, you'll need to have MetaMask installed and configured to work with your EVM ContainerChain.
-You can follow [this guide to configure MetaMask for Tanssi with the demo EVM ContainerChain](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank}.
+For the purposes of this guide, you'll need to have MetaMask installed and configured to work with your EVM Appchain.
+You can follow [this guide to configure MetaMask for Tanssi with the demo EVM Appchain](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank}.

 ## Getting Started with Remix {: #getting-started-with-remix }